- 12 Dec 2024

 - Add a group of steps where the first email is sent.
 You can give the group a title to help you remember what it does:

-- Schedule a 24-hour delay and configure node schedule:
+- Schedule a 1-day waiting period and configure node schedule:

-This is basically like setting "working hours" for the Delay node.
+This is basically like setting "working hours" for the Wait node.

 For example, you may want to avoid sending campaigns to your customers late at night.
 Using the schedule feature, you can specify hours when customers can "exit" the node and have the next group of steps applied (e.g. get a campaign sent to them).
 If you set the schedule from 8 a.m. to 8 p.m., customers will only receive the campaign during these hours.